Advice To New PHP Developers From a Slowly Recovering Horrible Programmer

 Adhere to the PSR-2 coding standard.
 If you're lazy like I am, write code in whatever format you like, then press Ctrl + Alt + L in PhpStorm and you're done!

 Don't participate in the framework wars on the Internet.
-All but the simplest web applications need a "framework."
+The question of which framework is "best" has an outsized role in the PHP world.
+True: all but the simplest web applications need a "framework."
 There are two things to qualify this statement, though.
 One is that the definition of "framework" is changing from "monolithic library that essentially replaces the language for you" (a necessary evil in the benighted days of CodeIgnitor, when the language was in a comparatively primitive state) to "a bunch of components you glue together with a router and dependency injection container."
 The second is that, with the community's newfound emphasis on loosely-coupled packages as well as the advent of PHP Standards Recommendations (PSR), which furnish interfaces for interoperable code, the choice of framework is arguably less momentous than it once was.
-With good design, an application can swap in and swap out libraries from different frameworks as required.
+With good design, an application can swap in and swap out libraries from multiple frameworks as required.
 The upshot: there is no need to become technically or emotionally wedded to a single framework.
 The endless blog posts and forum threads casting Laravel as either the savior or bane of PHP development are senseless, since A) there are going to be use cases where it shines (medium-complexity apps rapidly developed by agencies) and others where it may not (high-complexity web applications with tons of domain-specific requirements), and B) framework choice is not likely to be the decisive factor in a project's success.
 Instead, familiarize yourself with the language, and then make a choice based on personal preference and project needs.

 Want to write nice apps with as little third-party overhead as possible?
 Look into Slim.
 (If Laravel is Django/Rails, Slim is Flask/Sinatra for Python and Ruby, respectively).